-- 7.2.
-As mentioned, senior support for the development and implementation of a travel plan is critical, both at an executive level and site level such as an Operational Service Manager. - 7.3.
+- 6.2.
+As mentioned, senior support for the development and implementation of a travel plan is critical, both at an executive level and site level such as an Operational Service Manager. - 6.3.
 The need for a travel plan, and how it relates to wider strategic sustainability aims under Director Letter (DL) (2021) 38 can also be emphasised here.
-Consider emphasising and listing the health, economic and environmental benefits of having a travel plan, including leveraging the support of your health boards' Executive Sustainability Lead or Sustainability Champion.
+Consider emphasising and listing the health, economic and environmental benefits of having a travel plan, including leveraging the support of your NHS boards' Executive Sustainability Lead or Sustainability Champion. - 6.4.
+Externally, organisations such as the Community Transport Association (CTA) can aid NHS boards in developing efficient, collaborative transport services by offering independent strategic advice and act as convenors and facilitators of non-profit community-led operators across the country.